-On this day in 1968, Dr. Martin Luther King Jr. was assassinated.
-It seems ironic that only the night before he told hundreds of people in a speech at Mason Temple in Memphis, “It is no longer a choice between violence and non-violence in this world.
-It is non-violence or non-existence.”
-Words that are still painfully true today, rang high over the heads of the congregation as if to challenge the roar of thunderclaps and rain beating down on the Temple’s roof during a wild electrical storm…or to even challenge destiny itself.
+These words are as true today as when Dr Martin Luther King Jr. spoke then on April 03 1968, the night before he was assassinated.
+Within the Mason Temple in Memphis, these words rang high over the heads of the congregation as if to challenge the roar of thunderclaps and rain beating down on the Temple’s roof during a wild electrical storm…or to even challenge destiny itself.

 Dr. King was deeply troubled by riots that had broken out that day in what began as a peaceful march in support of striking sanitation workers.
 If a march could turn into a riot in Memphis, how could they achieve a peaceful planned march in Washington to champion the poor?